PL2 final date confirmed – a day before the game

 This season’s Premier League 2 play-off final between Manchester City and Southampton will take place at 7.15pm tomorrow (22 May) – with the date and time confirmed only today.

-Responding on X, Southampton fan Will wrote: “24 hours notice?
+The short notice about the final caused dismay among some fans.
+Writing on X, Southampton fan Will said: “24 hours notice?
 Living up north would have been a rare chance to watch Saints, but short notice scuppers that chance.”

 Another follower, Cam Melling, wrote: “A day’s notice is insane.”